-Software is taking the planet by storm and our Software Engineering Technology program provides you with three years of learning in designing, developing and maintaining software systems.
+Software is taking the planet by storm and Centennial College's Software Engineering Technology program will provide you with three years of learning in designing, developing and maintaining software systems.

-During this time, you attend courses in this advanced diploma program that cover modern programming languages, design and algorithm concepts, data management tools and modern software engineering methodologies.
-The program also exposes you to a solid knowledge of systems integration, enterprise programming, mobile computing and software security specialization.
+During this time, you'll attend advanced diploma courses that will cover modern programming languages, design and algorithm concepts, data management tools and modern software engineering methodologies.
+The program will also expose you to a solid knowledge of systems integration, enterprise programming, mobile computing and software security specialization.

-To round out the technical focus of the curriculum, the Software Engineering Technology program includes two software development projects.
-For these real-world business applications, you put into action all the technical, systems and business skills acquired during your courses to build higher quality software.
+To round out the curriculim's technical focus, the Software Engineering Technology program will include two software development projects.
+For these real-world business applications, you'll put into action all the technical, systems and business skills acquired during your courses to build higher quality software.

-The knowledge and hands-on experience you obtain in Software Engineering Technology will enable you to design and develop various kinds of software applications, human-computer interfaces and enterprise information systems.
+The knowledge and hands-on experience you'll obtain in Software Engineering Technology will enable you to design and develop various kinds of software applications, human-computer interfaces and enterprise information systems.

-Please note: Qualified college or university graduates with a background in software may gain direct admission into semester three of this three-year program and receive their Software Engineering Technology advanced diploma in four semesters (program #3429, or co-op optional version #3439).
+Please note: Qualified college or university graduates with a background in software may gain direct admission into Semester 3 of this three-year program and receive their Software Engineering Technology advanced diploma in four semesters (program #3429 or the co-op optional version, #3439).

 IBM Canada, ManuLife, Royal Bank, CIBC, RBC, Bell Canada, Scotiabank, Toronto Transit Commission (TTC), American Express, Toronto Stock Exchange